amarchenko26/metoo/README.md

 ## Description of datasets

 **$raw_data/MI/mi_raw_cases.xlsx**
-These data contain all cases filed in Michigan from June 1, 2010 to June 1, 2023.
-N = 17854.
+These data contain all education, employment, housing, and public accommodation/public service cases filed in Michigan from June 1, 2010 to June 1, 2023.
+- N: 17854.
+- SH: 811

 **$raw_data/MA/ma_raw_cases.xlsx**
 This data contains all housing and employment discrimination cases filed in Massachussets between XX and XX.